waterholeforum/docs/frontend.md

 The component can be any one of the following:

--   The name of a Blade Component class (eg. `HelloWorld::class`)
+-   The name of a Blade Component class (e.g. `HelloWorld::class`)
--   A Blade Component instance (eg. `new HelloWorld()`)
+-   A Blade Component instance (e.g. `new HelloWorld()`)
--   The name of a view (eg. `waterhole.example`)
+-   The name of a view (e.g. `waterhole.example`)
--   A callable that returns any of the above
+-   A callable that returns any of the above, which will be evaluated every time the list is rendered

 ### Component Positions

 Each item in a component list has a "position", and components are rendered by their position in ascending order.
-To specify a position, pass it as the third argument.
+To specify a position, pass it as a named argument.
 Otherwise, a default of `0` will be used.

 ```php
 Extend\SiteHeader::add(HelloWorld::class, position: 10);